-However, if you’re looking for a great enterprise solution to keep your data secure with an offsite backup or the same thing for precious data on a PC at home, then this service is the one for you.
+However, if you’re looking for a great enterprise solution to keep your data secure with an offsite backup, or the same thing for precious data on a PC at home, then this service is the one for you.

 Upon installation, one full backup of your system is performed.
 You can then schedule regular backups which will only update any modified files and add existing files.
-So the only long wait period is the first time around, and it will run in the background so you can continue using your machine while the software backs up your data, although it’ll chug a bit.
+So, the only long wait period is the first time around, and it will run in the background so you can continue using your machine while the software backs up your data, although it’ll chug a bit.
 Data can also be mirrored or copied over to other supported cloud platforms.

-Sore points of this software are the storage limit for lower tier offerings and the need to already have access to a cloud storage solution of choice.
+Some characteristics of this software are the storage limit for lower tier offerings and the need to already have access to a cloud storage solution of choice.
 Their website has a list of supported storage services, but you’ll need to already be signed up for a storage plan with these services in order to use this software.
 This won’t be free, of course.